BogdanArdelean/FPWAM/README.md

 # FPWAM - Hardware Prolog
-An implementation on FPGA of the Warren's Abstract Machine
+An FPGA implementation of the Warren's Abstract Machine